Homebrew/homebrew-cask/doc/hacking.md

 We have good support for a variety of artifacts: apps, pkgs, binaries, plugins, and [fonts](https://github.com/caskroom/homebrew-fonts/).
 Homebrew-cask can install and uninstall any of those.
-However, these commands don't work well with multiple versions, and most importantly, we currently can't `upgrade`.
+However, these commands don’t work well with multiple versions, and most importantly, we currently can’t `upgrade`.

 Since upgrading is a core feature of every package manager, the implementation of an `upgrade` verb is our top priority.
 For